The Valero Texas Open is a final chance for players to find their form in the lead-up to next week’s US Masters.

-One of the older events on the schedule, the Texas Valero Open has been played for the best part of a century, dating back to 1922.
-It has moved a bit on the rotation, but now finds itself staged around April or May each year.
-Falling around the time of the US Masters means that it tends to struggle to attract the really big names, who are either preparing for Augusta, or putting their feet-up after it (this year it’s the former).
+One of the older events on the schedule, the Texas Open dates back to 1922.
+It has moved a bit on the rotation and now finds itself staged around in March / April each year.
+Falling around the time of the US Masters means that it tends to struggle to attract a lot of really big names, as many players are busy preparing for Augusta.
+That said, enough players do like to keep active, or work things through on the golf course itself, so we have a fair smattering of tour winners and Major champions in this week’s line-up.

 Valero Texas Open: The Course

-Since 2010 the Oaks Course at TPC San Antonio has been the host venue.
+The Oaks Course at TPC San Antonio has been the host venue since 2010.
 The layout is a Greg Norman design stretching 7,433 yards, played as a par 72.
 The set-up is tough, but not too tough, with local windy conditions being one of the course’s main defences.
-As recent scoring would suggest, this won’t be a breeze for the pros.
-Several winning scores in recent years have been just 8 or 9-under-par.
+And as recent scoring would suggest, this won’t be a breeze for the pros… several winning scores in recent years have been just 8 or 9-under-par.

 Valero Texas Open: The Weather